Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Related Work

 Urban environments are often captured using panoramic videos, which provide full-view observations of complex scenes with multiple dynamic agents.
 Accordingly, several panoramic-video datasets for urban environments, such as Leader360V and 360+x, have been proposed~\cite{zhang2025leaderv, chen2024x360}.
-While they provide panoramic captures, they are not designed to support multi-location, time-synchronized observations with standardized protocols for free-viewpoint evaluation.
-As a result, existing methods built on these datasets are not designed to (i) temporally align panoramic videos from multiple sparse locations, (ii) integrate them into a unified dynamic 4D representation, or (iii) train and evaluate novel-view synthesis under a systematically defined free-viewpoint evaluation protocol~\cite{zhang2025leaderv, chen2024x360}.
+While these datasets provide panoramic captures, they are not designed for multi-location, time-synchronized 4D reconstruction with standardized free-viewpoint evaluation.
+As a result, existing panoramic-video settings do not systematically address how to (i) temporally align panoramic videos from multiple sparse locations, (ii) integrate them into a unified dynamic 4D representation, or (iii) train and evaluate novel-view synthesis under a systematically defined free-viewpoint evaluation protocol~\cite{zhang2025leaderv, chen2024x360}.
 Nevertheless, panoramic videos remain a natural sensing modality for urban environments due to their full-view coverage.